How to Build a Social Media App (Features, Cost & Tech Stack)

 Total Cost = Features + Real-Time Systems + Scalability

 The biggest mistake is overbuilding too early.
-Starting with an MVP, validating the core loop, and scaling based on real usage is what keeps both cost and complexity under control.
+Starting with an AI MVP, validating the core loop, and scaling based on real usage is what keeps both cost and complexity under control.

 Most of the cost in a social media app doesn’t come from features.
 It comes from handling real-time interactions, media content, and scaling users.